islam-nassar/lava/README.md

 ```
 ./scripts/lava_fsl_2_source_language_pretrain.sh
 ```

+The pretrained model we used in all our FSL experiments can be found here. ([We provide pretrained weights on ImageNet 716 classes and the language MLP module]())

 ### FSL target training and evaluation (FSL episodes)
-Finally, to evaluate LAVA on FSL meta-dataset episodes, we encapsulate training and evaluation using `few_shot_runner.py`.
-You only need to specify the dataset and the number of episodes, then our launcher will take care of the rest.
+Finally, to evaluate LAVA on FSL meta-dataset episodes, we encapsulate training and evaluation using `fewshot_runner.py`.
+You only need to specify the dataset and the number of episodes, then our runner code will take care of the rest.
 We provide an example which runs 600 few-shot episodes on `mscoco` dataset:
 ```
 ./scripts/lava_fsl_3_target_finetune_episodes.sh
 ```

 You can adjust the above script header to include any of the meta-datasets below and any number of episodes.

-We provide pretrained weights on ImageNet 716 classes and the language MLP module here.

-meta datasets: 'aircraft', 'cu_birds', 'dtd', 'fungi', 'ilsvrc_2012', 'omniglot', 'quickdraw', 'vgg_flower', 'traffic_sign', 'mscoco'
+`meta datasets: 'aircraft', 'cu_birds', 'dtd', 'fungi', 'ilsvrc_2012', 'omniglot', 'quickdraw', 'vgg_flower', 'traffic_sign', 'mscoco'`